nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the `EditOrderCommand` mechanism behaves at each step.

 Step 1.
 The user inputs `edito 3 n/John Doe i/Banana q/5`.
+The following methods are called, in the given order:
-This calls `LogicManager#execute`, which then calls
+1. `LogicManager#execute`, which then calls
-`TrackOParser#parseCommand`.
-As the method is still running, it will call the constructor of `EditOrderCommandParser`.
+2. `TrackOParser#parseCommand`.
+It will parse the input as an `EditOrderCommand` and call the constructor of `EditOrderCommandParser`.
-`EditOrderCommandParser#parse` will parse the user command based on the prefixes given by the user, and returns an `EditOrderCommand` with the target index and `EditOrderDescriptor` as input.
+3. `EditOrderCommandParser#parse` will parse the user command based on the prefixes given by the user, and returns an `EditOrderCommand` with the target index and `EditOrderDescriptor` as input.

 The `EditOrderDescriptor` contains information that a newly edited order should have; in this case, it contains a `Name`, `Item`, and `Quantity`.
 The rest of the fields that are not provided are copied from the existing order at target index `3` (This index is **one-based**).

 Step 2.
 The `EditOrderCommand#createEditedOrder` creates an edited order using the information in the `EditOrderDescriptor`.
 When the user inputs an `Item` and `Quantity`, it checks whether:

 - **the `Item` exists in the `InventoryList`.**
-  - If it does not exist, the method will throw an exception.
+  - If it does not exist, the method will throw a `CommandException` with `MESSAGE_NONEXISTENT_ITEM`.
   *This is because customers cannot order things that are not in stock*.
   - If it exists, the method will keep running.
 - **the `Item` exists in the `Order`'s list of ordered items, which is stored as a `List<ItemQuantityPair>`.** This is